Teddarific/AsciiCompressor/README.md

 cat.txt | 87 | 5284 | 3074 | - 41%
 data.txt | 85 | 5496 | 3114 | - 43%

+Thus, in practice, with larger ASCII art of 100 x 100, we should be getting fairly good compression rates, especially with single character lines, like in cat.txt.

 ## Optimizations

 As mentioned, some files actually do worse.
 Thus, an optimization that could be made is when the file does worse with RLE compression, is to use another form of compression.
 It's likely that Huffman Encoding or other similar compression algorithms could support at least a little bit of compression.
 Alternatively, an easy way to get around this is to simply use the original file.
 Although this doesn't compress the file at all, it's better than increasing the size of the file.

 Another optimization is that instead of expressing each chain of characters as three bytes, instead represent them in 15 bits.
 The first 7 can be used to represent the count (since 7 bits can be used to represent 0 - 123), and 8 to represent the character.
-This would save 9 bits per encoding string, which can actually add up.
+This would save 9 bits per encoding string.

+Finally, as mentioned above, this algorithm is very dependent and catered towards the format of the ASCII art.
+If there are NOT many lines just completely blank, or of a single character, then it might be worth switching to a space-delimited implementation rather than the current convert to double character count.
+In addition, the space-delimited implementation would not be limited by a max row length of 100 characters.